 Because cross-origin authentication is achieved using third-party cookies, disabling third-party cookies will make cross-origin authentication fail.

-You can provide a Cross-Origin fallback page that will make cross-origin authentication work even with third-party cookies disabled, but it will still fail for some browsers (see the browser testing matrix below).
+- Provide a Cross-Origin fallback page that will make cross-origin authentication work in some browsers even with third-party cookies disabled (see the browser testing matrix below).

 These issues are another reason why the more practical solution is to use the Hosted Login Page.